WebLLM: A High-Performance In-Browser LLM Inference Engine: Introduction

 \section{Introduction}

-Recent advancements in large language models (LLMs) have unlocked remarkable capabilities such as question-answering, code generation (\cite{roziere2023code}), and even reasoning (\cite{openai-o1}, \cite{QwQ}).
-As the most capable models require server-grade GPUs, the models are typically hosted on the cloud during inference.
-However, open-source providers recently started releasing smaller models around 1 to 3 billion parameters that achieve competitive performance (\cite{grattafiori2024llama3herdmodels}, \cite{abdin2024phi}, \cite{team2024gemma}, \cite{hui2024qwen2}).
-Meanwhile, consumer devices have grown increasingly powerful: a 4-bit-quantized 3B model decodes 90 tokens per second on an Apple M3 laptop (Table~\ref{tab:performance}).
-These trends make on-device LLM deployment both promising and practical.
-On-device deployment preserves privacy, enables personalization with local data, and unlocks new paradigms such as hybrid inference where cloud-based and on-device deployments co-exist (\cite{qualcomm2023hybrid}).
+Advances in large language models (LLMs) have enabled applications ranging from question-answering and code generation (\cite{roziere2023code}) to more reliable tool use and reasoning-style inference (\cite{openai-o1}, \cite{QwQ}).
+While frontier models still typically require server-grade accelerators and are hosted on the cloud during inference, on-device use cases have strengthened substantially.
+Open-weight providers now routinely ship capable small models in the 1-8B-parameter range, and techniques such as quantization have made real-time local inference common on consumer hardware (\cite{abdin2024phi}, \cite{team2024gemma}, \cite{liu2026ministral3}).
+In parallel, consumer devices have become increasingly suitable for AI workloads.
+For instance, a 4-bit-quantized 3B-parameter model generates $\sim$90 tokens/s on an Apple M3 laptop (Table~\ref{tab:performance}).
+Modern laptop-class NPUs are also explicitly marketed around running multi-billion-parameter LLMs locally (\cite{amd2025ryzen}).
+Together, these trends make on-device LLM deployment both promising and practical.
+Local inference improves privacy and latency, enables personalization with local data, and unlocks split-execution patterns between co-existing cloud-based and on-device deployments (\cite{qualcomm2023hybrid}).

 The web browser is an appealing platform for on-device deployment for three reasons.
-First, the browser is a natural agentic environment (\cite{zhou2023webarena}) for tasks like managing calendars, responding to emails, and creating documents---activities that could potentially be automated by browser-based agents.
-Second, the web browser is universally accessible: users only need to open a URL without installing any additional software.
-Third, the browser abstracts away the complexities of different device backends.
-Although mobile devices come from various vendors, browser-based technologies such as WebGPU are backend-agnostic.
-For instance, instead of implementing GPU kernels for each backend (e.g. CUDA and Metal) for every new LLM operator, developers only need to provide a single implementation in WebGPU (\cite{kenwright2022webgpu}) (\S\ref{sec:gpu}).
+First, it is a natural agentic environment (\cite{zhou2023webarena}) for tasks such as managing calendars, responding to emails, and creating documents.
+Second, it is universally accessible: users need only open a URL without installing additional software.
+Third, it abstracts away the complexities of different device backends.
+Although mobile devices come from various vendors, browser technologies such as WebGPU are backend-agnostic.
+Instead of implementing GPU kernels for each backend (e.g.\ CUDA and Metal) for every new LLM operator, developers need only provide a single implementation in WebGPU (\cite{kenwright2022webgpu}) (\S\ref{sec:gpu}).